 Dear Supporters of the Dorcheat Historical Museum,

-For the 2nd year we were not able to do our fundraiser but did a mail-out instead earlier this year.
-That mail-out did great…but we are still short for the year on where we need to be!
-We usually take in around $30,000 at our event.
+The gala usually has 100-125 people in attendance.
+We usually take in around $25,000 to $30,000 at our event.
 This money is what we have always used to operate from during the year.
 Not having the gala two years in a row puts us at an even bigger disadvantage financially as we move forward for the coming years.
-This year I (Schelley Francis) turned 62 and have signed up to receive my Social Security starting in 2022.
-This will put us in a better position to continue forward, by cutting our overhead.
+I was able to draw unemployment for as long as the state had museums mandated closed.
 As always, we are very mindful of how our money is spent.
-Each year we like to have enough to move forward without jeopardizing what we already have in savings.
+Each year we like to have enough to move forward without jeopardizing what we already have.
 We know many of you are in the same situation and respect that.
-You still have time to make a difference at the museum for 2021 and starting 2022.
-We will greatly appreciate any help you can offer financially.

 To report an issue or typo with this article – CLICK HERE